#Access Control

 - actions -- what they can do:

-# Grant read/write access to a tree branch
+# Grant read and create access to a tree branch

 # Grant full access

-me grant create bob work read write create delete admin
+me grant create bob work read create update delete

 # Check access